 Although very less amount of vitamin D is available from food, yet some sources of vitamin D are cooked salmon, milk and egg yolk.

-Exercise: it is one of the major bone strength developers.
+Exercise: It is one of the major bone strength developers.
 You can develop strong bones and muscles by doing weight-bearing activities that work against gravity like yoga, weight lifts, walking, jogging, and climbing stairs, etc.

-Preventing falls: falls can break bones.
+Preventing falls: Falls can break bones.
 You can prevent falls by following simple household precautionary measures like putting grab bars on bathroom walls, using carpet runners on slippery floors, adding more light to the room, etc.

 Also Read: Green Tea: Amazing Health benefits You Never Knew About!